MichaelCurrin/python-twitter-guide/docs/README.md

         ```
     - [twitter_scrape.py](https://github.com/5hirish/tweet_scrapper/blob/master/tweetscrape/twitter_scrape.py) which builds the CLI options.

 ### Articles

 - [How to Scrape Tweets From Twitter](https://towardsdatascience.com/how-to-scrape-tweets-from-twitter-59287e20f0f1) on Towards Data Science
     > A quick introduction to two options for scraping tweets from Twitter using Python

 ## Browser scraping snippets

-Tips for using browser scraping tools to get data as an alternative to using Tweepy and Twitter API.
+Tips for using browser scraping tools to get data as an alternative to using Tweepy and Twitter API, should you need it.

 See [Browser scraping tools](#browser-scraping-tools) for links.